Jennifer Government

-Jennifer Government is a 2003 dystopian novel by Max Barry, set in an alternate reality where most nations in the Americas and Oceania are dominated by powerful corporations and corporate coalitions, and where government power is extremely limited.
-It was a finalist for a Campbell Award in its year of eligibility, but did not win, and was included in The New York Times annual list of notable books.
+Jennifer Government is a 2003 dystopian novel by Max Barry, set in an alternate reality where most nations in the Americas and Oceania are dominated by powerful corporations and corporate libertarianism coalitions, and where government power is extremely limited.
+It was a finalist for a Campbell Award, and was included in The New York Times annual list of notable books.
 The novel was retitled from Jennifer Government to Logoland in its German and Italian editions.
 In its Brazilian edition it was retitled to EU S/A, an abbreviation of Estados Unidos Sociedade Anônima, which roughly translates to United States, Inc.To help promote the novel, Barry created a browser game titled Jennifer Government: NationStates (later shortened to NationStates).
 In the game, players make choices which are inspired by the novel and which affect the economy, society, and culture of their countries.
-NationStates launched alongside the book and remains active as of December 2022.
+NationStates launched alongside the book and remains active as of 2025.